Sap-360/Mobile-Verification/README.md

 OTP Verification System using NodeJS and Express.

 Installations:
-(you should have npm and nodeinstalled globally)
-Clone the repo and than enter the following commands
+(you should have npm and node installed globally on your server) Clone the repo and than enter the following commands

 $ cd Mobile-Verification